‘Little Mermaid’ honors beloved FHS theatre director

 When Mays-Nielson knew time was running short, she worked with Gallaher to ensure her FHS students would also have a spring musical, even if she was unable to participate.

-Through it all, Mays-Nielson never lost her spirit, her will to survive, or her desire to be independent.
+Through it all, Mays-Nielson never lost her spirit, will to survive or her desire to be independent.

 “The Little Mermaid” is the last production Mays-Nielson had hoped to direct, but sadly wasn’t able to do so.